-Proposals that do not require fieldwork can be submitted under Program Solicitation NSF 23-508.
-For projects that have field work but deploy solely with another Antarctic program or other non-USAP entity, the PI must reach out to contact the cognizant Program Officer during the concept formation stage to discuss deployment details.
+Proposers who do not require USAP logistical support should consult the Antarctic Sciences web page for current opportunities.
+For projects that have fieldwork but deploy solely with another Antarctic program or other non-USAP entity, the proposer must reach out to contact the cognizant Program Officer during the concept formation stage to discuss deployment details.
 The Program Officer will provide guidance on the most appropriate ANT solicitation to use.